 Why Are Both Types of Feedback Important?

-If you had asked me this question three years ago, I would have been a major cheerleader for positive feedback.
-Shower people with compliments, build them up and let them soar, right?
+If you had asked me this question three years ago, I would have been a major cheerleader for the positive feedback.
+Showering people with compliments seemed like the build them up and let them soar approach, right?
 Not so much.
 The reality was far less idealistic.
-For one, I was focusing on positive feedback because that was an easier, more comfortable, conflict-free experience for both of us.
-Futhermore, I found that after I pumped people up with praise, they’d miss the mark, leaving me frustrated and disappointed.
-Why didn’t he/she meet my expectations?
-I’ll tell you why: I didn’t set them up for success.
-I failed to clearly communicate my expectations, provide constructive feedback on areas for improvement, and co-create a plan for success.
-I let them fly blindly, and as a result, we all failed.
+For one, I was focusing on positive feedback because that was an easier, more comfortable, and conflict-free experience for both of us.
+I often felt disappointed and frustrated when my employees didn’t meet my expectations, but I realized that it was because I had never set them up for success.
+I regularly provided Praise without clearcut Expectations or Feedback on how to improve, leading to a lot of unmet potentials and many missed opportunities.
+By setting better boundaries and communicating more effectively with co-workers, we can all achieve success.

 - Grabbing attention and guarding against complacency